 Even when you’ve lived with them for years, cat behavior can be weird, and sudden changes can be frustrating.
 It can seem like your misbehaving cat wants to ruin your life, but she might actually be telling you that something is wrong.
 Here are five things that might be happening with a cat acting weird.

 Remember how you felt the last time you got dumped?
 You stayed in bed all day, didn’t change your clothes, and ate only when your mom called and insisted that she was going to come over if you didn’t shove some food into your face right now.

-A cat who has lost a beloved companion might behave similarly.
+A cat who has, for example, lost a beloved companion might behave similarly.
 He leaves his food untouched for days, ignoring even treats.
 He hides under the bed.
 He is indifferent about grooming, because “sigh” what’s the point?
 And he sleeps even more than his usual 18 hours per day.

 How to help: What a depressed cat needs more than anything is patience and TLC.
 Coax him out of hiding with toys and treats while talking in soothing tones.
 Also try Tellington TTouch, or TTouch, which involves massaging him in circular motions, and give him a familiar blanket or article of clothing.